vyhuholl/russian_detoxification/README.md

 We provide two baselines:
 * **Duplicate** — simple duplication of the input;
 * **Delete** ([`baselines/delete.py`](https://github.com/vyhuholl/russian_detoxification/blob/master/baselines/delete.py)) — removal of rude and toxic from the pre-defined [vocab](https://github.com/vyhuholl/russian_detoxification/blob/master/data/toxic_vocab.txt).
+### Models
+The general algorithm of text detoxification for models trained on parallel data:
+1. **Toxic word detection** — we train a binary classifier to detect toxic words;
+2.  **Toxic word replacement** — to replace words classified as toxic, we use one of [pre-trained NLP models for Russian language](https://github.com/sberbank-ai/model-zoo).
+From the top-10 of model predictions we select one that is 1) non-toxic 2) closest to the original word (word embeddings are generated with the [FastText](http://vectors.nlpl.eu/repository/20/213.zip) model).
+3.  **Toxic word deletion** — if a non-toxic replacement wasn't found in the top-10 of model predictions, we delete the word.
 ## Evaluation
 The evaluation consists of three types of metrics:
 * **style transfer accuracy (STA)** — the average confidence of the pre-trained BERT-based toxic/non-toxic text classifier (`SkolkovoInstitute/russian_toxicity_classifier`).
 We suppose that the resulted texts should be in non-toxic style);